abdullahejazjanjua/vision_transformer/README.md

 A PyTorch implementation of Vision Transformer (ViT) from scratch.
 This repository contains a clean, educational implementation of the attention mechanism and transformer architecture for computer vision tasks.

+> Due to lack of computational resources, I cannot train this model.

 ## Features

 - Custom multi-head attention implementation